 An overnight bus took us to Bandar Abbas (about 7 hours, 480.000 rials).
 From the bus terminal we went straight to the ferry port to get the 8 o’clock to Hormuz (30 minutes, 300.000 rials).
 I have to admit that the island didn’t give me a good first impression.
 It looked a bit dirty, it was fairly crowded, and the clouds in the sky made the sea look grey.
 We explored the Portuguese castle and stared at the women wearing colorful masks that cover their entire faces.

 We met Mohammed, a local with a truck who took us around the island.
 It can be explored by bike since circling it is only 22 km, but after a night of no sleep, I wanted to be driven.
 We were Mohammed’s first foreign tourists, so he was on a mission to make sure we had a great time.
 And we sure did!
 The island is gorgeous, scrap all my initial thoughts.
-For nature lovers, this is the place to go.
+It’s absolutely one of the best places to visit in Iran.
+For nature lovers, this is a must.
 There’re not enough words to describe the wonderful sights, so see the photos below.
 And if you visit Hormuz, give Mohammed a call –he’s the kind of guy that drove to 5 different places to find me vegetarian food (+989367059535).

 Next stop was Qeshm (50 minutes, 300.000 rials).
 We had breakfast at a small eatery, run by the most picturesque couple ever.
 The food is delicious, and the bill is added in front of you using an abacus.
 Just adorable!
 After food I met my first Iranian Couchsurfing host, Manoo.
 He immediately welcomed me as part of his family.
 It was Sizdah Bedar –the last day of Nowruz, known as Nature Day, which is celebrated by picnicking outdoors.
 He’s family was visiting, and he was also hosting a German couple, Clara and Adrian, so he took all of us to a lovely picnic in a park by the beach.
 We had fruits, nuts, cookies and sekanjabin, a traditional drink eaten dipping iceberg lettuce in it.